 If you’re applying for different kinds of positions, either prepare a general resume like the one below or write several resumes targeted at each role you’re interested in.

 Just be sure you know how to make your resume stand out to increase your chances to be considered for an interview.

 After a long day of speaking to hiring managers and recruiters, remembering names and contact details off the top of your head will be difficult.

 Bring a notebook or use your phone to take notes and avoid forgetting important information related to job applications and networking opportunities.
 Just remember to set your phone to silent so it doesn’t interrupt you when talking to a potential employer.

 4. A list of questions to ask recruiters

-Knowing what questions to ask at a job fair is necessary to be able to gather the information you need to decide which companies to apply to, and to make a good first impression on hiring managers.
+Knowing what questions to ask in an interview at a job fair is necessary to be able to gather the information you need to decide which companies to apply to, and to make a good first impression on hiring managers.

 You might think that a five-minute job fair interview in a busy environment isn’t enough time to judge someone’s professional qualities, but recruiters at these events are skilled at quickly evaluating candidates.